 That said, though, we’re really talking about nickels and dimes if that’s the concern.
 In my experience, NordVPN’s prices are more than reasonable for the level of service you get.
-What’s more, they’re currently running a deal where if you’re not completely satisfied with the service, you can cancel within 30 days of your transaction and get your money back in full.
+What’s more, as we mentioned earlier, if you’re not completely satisfied with the service, you can cancel within 30 days of your transaction and get your money back in full.
 So there’s really no reason to not give them a shot.

 Speaking of service — what exactly are you getting for your hard-earned money?
 Let’s run through that real quick.
 Obviously, we’ll dig deeper into these features in a bit, but for quick reference NordVPN includes:

 I also want to point out that you can tack on two bonus features to your subscription plan.
-You can get NordPass Premium — essentially an encrypted password vault, and you can opt for NordLocker Premium — an encrypted 10 GB cloud storage locker.
-Each one will run you an extra $2.99 per month, while NordLocker Premium costs an extra $1.49 per month.
+You can get NordPass Premium — essentially an encrypted password vault, and you can opt for NordLocker Premium — an encrypted cloud storage locker.
+NordPass Premium will run you an extra $2.99 per month, while NordLocker Premium costs an extra $1.49 per month.
 I’ll unpack both features in just a bit and let you know if they’re worth the additional cost.